 Also, you should never take a new medication before driving unless you know how it will affect you.
 Some pharmaceuticals cause drowsiness.
 Ask your doctor and pharmacist if it is safe for you to take your medication before getting behind the wheel.

 If you were injured in a car crash that another driver caused, contact the Rudolph & Hammond Law Firm.
-A Phoenix accident attorney will help you fight for the maximum compensation for medical bills, lost income and other damages.
+A Scottsdale accident attorney will help you fight for the maximum compensation for medical bills, lost income and other damages.
 Call 480-951-9700 to schedule a consultation.